nicmart/UniversalMatcher/README.md

 ;
 ```
 The `FluentFunction` simplifies the construction of maps, but it is completely optional.
 The number in the
-third definition specify a priority.
-Default is `0`, so the last map has the highest priority.
+third definition specifies a priority.
+Default is `0`, so the example above the last map has the highest priority.

 Then you define the rules.
 Each rule is attached to a previously defined map and to an expected map value,
-and specifies a return value that will be returned when the rule matches:
+and specifies a value that will be returned when the rule matches:
 ```php
 $matcher
     ->rule('type', 'book', 'book.html')